shashwath94/Hierarchical-Seq2Seq/README.md

 For Bi-HRED + Language model objective (Ful teacher forcing) - python3 train.py -n model3 -nl 2 -bi -lm -drp 0.4 -e 25 -seshid 300 -uthid 300 -lr 0.0001 -bs 100 -tf

 At test time, we use beam search decoding with beam size set at 20.
 For reranking the candidates during beam search, we use the MMI Anit-LM following the method in <a href='https://arxiv.org/pdf/1510.03055.pdf'> paper </a>

+Test command - Just add the following flags for testing the model. `-test -mmi -bms 50`

+To perform a sanity check on the model, train the model on a small subset of the dataset with the flag `-toy`.
+It should overfit with a training error of 0.5.